openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 whatever runtime system implements the bootstrap method, are outside of the JVM's purview.

-## Validation of Linkage Parameter Values
+## Validation of linkage selector Values

-As the latter part of resolving a `CONSTANT_SpecializationLinkage` constant, its proposed linkage parameter value is resolved and validated, against the remote parametric API point resolved from the symbolic reference.
+As the latter part of resolving a `CONSTANT_SpecializationLinkage` constant, its proposed linkage selector value is resolved and validated, against the remote parametric API point resolved from the symbolic reference.

-If the remote API point is not parametric, the linkage parameter is neither resolved nor validated (because there is no anchor constant to validate it); instead it is ignored.
-(This is not an erroneous state; an API point is always free to ignore proposed linkage parameters.)
+If the remote API point is not parametric, the linkage selector is neither resolved nor validated (because there is no anchor constant to validate it); instead it is ignored.
+(This is not an erroneous state; an API point is always free to ignore proposed linkage selectors.)
 As a loadable constant, the resolved value of such a `CONSTANT_SpecializationLinkage` constant is a placeholder value supplied by the runtime (TBD, probably `null`) which indicates that the resolved API point was, in fact, invariant.

 Otherwise, the API point is parametric over an associated `CONSTANT_SpecializationAnchor` defined in its class file.
-In that case, a proposed linkage parameter is defined as valid for that API point if and only if it is a reference to a `SpecializationAnchor` object that was created for that anchor, either by the JVM (as the unique default specialization for that anchor) or by successful invocation of the
+In that case, a proposed linkage selector is defined as valid for that API point if and only if it is a reference to a `SpecializationAnchor` object that was created for that anchor, either by the JVM (as the unique default specialization for that anchor) or by successful invocation of the